MichelDeudon/formations/content/fr/p/fact-checking-is-wrong/index.md

 <!--more-->

-Ecole Polytechnique, <i>the leading French science & technology institution</i> on social networks, was co-founded in 1794 by the mathematician Gaspard Monge 🥖, during the French Revolution 🇫🇷.
+Ecole Polytechnique, <i>the leading French science & technology institution</i> according to social networks, was co-founded in 1794 by the mathematician Gaspard Monge 🥖, during the French Revolution 🇫🇷.
 It was later militarized under Napoleon in 1804.

 Macron, France's Minister of the Economy and Digital in 2014, was first elected President and therefore <i>head of the army</i> in 2017.
 His party for the Presidential campain, La République en Marche, had a mathematician and French Fields Medal as MP for Essonne (where Polytechnique is), Cédric Villani, known like Gaspard Monge for his seminal work on Optimal Transport.